 South Africa in January is often believed to be the peak season of the summer.
+It's also a great time to go camping.
 The activities and the places to visit aren't short on thrill and excitement, so there's absolutely no reason why you shouldn't plan your trip at the start of the year in this dazzling country.

 But, just in case you needed some convincing, here is our guide to when, where, why, and what you can do in South Africa this January - or the next.

 If you are thinking of immersing yourself into the diversity of South Africa, have a look at our South African tours - and get ready to make the best memories.

 The very first thing that most of the people fret about when it comes to visiting is South Africa's January weather - the weather can be quite hot and humid owing to the persistent flow of warm currents through the Indian Ocean.

 The best thing about visiting South Africa in the month of January is the fact that the climate is quite pleasant.
 The temperature tends to border around 19 to 29 degrees.
 The nights are comparatively colder than the daytime.
 So, if you get cold easily, pack a few warm clothes.

 South Africa is gradually gaining more recognition for its adventurous activities - from Namibia to the capital city of Cape Town, the places to visit are endless.

 Commonly known as Jo'burg or Jozi, this rapidly changing city is the vibrant heart of South Africa.

 Its centre is smartening up and new loft apartments and office developments are being constructed at a rapid pace.
 The hipster-friendly neighbourhood of Maboneng is considered one of the most successful urban-renewal projects in the world.